Why COMMUNITY BRANDING.

-The strategy contained in “Columbus 2025” highlighted five areas of focus; one of which was that the community needed to revisit its existing branding strategy and develop a more cohesive image and identity in order to help with talent and economic development efforts.
+The strategy contained in “Columbus 2025” highlighted five areas of focus; one of which was to develop a cohesive image and identity to help with talent and economic development efforts.

 Overall, community branding is about creating a unified story that can be shared.
 This story must positively affect the city’s reputation and market Columbus toward the right type of growth.
 Unlike consumer product brands, a community brand is not limited to one organization.
 It is shared by all.
 Everyone is responsible for delivering the experiences found throughout the city, from its downtown and parks to its restaurants and businesses, even into its neighborhoods.
 Everyone is part of the Columbus brand.